A safe place.

-Our free Senior Placement Service helps families and health care professionals sort through the options for senior care, including home health-care companies, group homes, assisted living and skilled nursing facilities.
+Our no-cost Senior Placement Service helps families and health care professionals sort through the options for senior care, including home health-care companies, group homes, assisted living and skilled nursing facilities.

-The Senior Placement Service helps families find appropriate care for their loved ones at no cost to either the family or the companies or facilities to which referrals are made.
+The Senior Placement Service provides no-cost help to families seeking appropriate care for their loved ones.
 The service acts as a neutral third-party to help meet the medical and social needs of all seniors, regardless of whether they are Hospice of the Valley patients.
 This service is made possible by donated funds.

 We'll contact you for information about your family member’s background, needs and preferences.

 - After speaking with you, we will identify the most appropriate type of care.

 - We will provide referrals to places and companies that have been screened through checks with licensing agencies and observation by our staff.